ACADEMICIAN EMIL DJAKOV INSTITUTE OF ELECTRONICS

 Scientists from the Institute are actively involved as experts in the work of a number of governmental and international organizations, such as the National Scientific Fund, scientific boards at other institutes within the Bulgarian Academy of Sciences, academic boards of universities, editorial boards of Bulgarian and international scientific journals, expert boards of the European Commission, program committees of national and international scientific events.

 Scientists from the Institute are delivering 35 academic courses in ten universities in Bulgaria and have been invited to lecture at universities in the European Union, Japan, etc. At present, eight doctoral students are preparing their theses in the Institute.

 The Academician Emil Djakov Institute of Electronics aims to sustain and advance previous pioneering work by promoting the theory, basic science and technology of photonics, optoelectronics, environmental monitoring, laser bio-medical research and applications.
 This involves searching for new materials, new techniques, new devices and new applications.

-The physical and engineering sciences are key driving forces for research and innovation, providing fundamental insight and creating new applications.
+The physical and engineering sciences are key driving forces for the research and innovation, providing fundamental knowledge and novel applications.

-The Institute of Electronics' strategic plan for scientific research of the Institute of Electronics is based on the highly competitive outcomes and achievements of its researchers and laboratory teams.
+The strategic plan for scientific research of the Institute of Electronics is based on the highly competitive outcomes and achievements of its researchers and laboratory teams.
 It also corresponds to the newly emerging research trends and scientific areas.
-The research and educational activity of the Institute has had the tendency of becoming more complex and interdisciplinary.
-Bearing in mind the priorities of the National Strategy for Scientific Development 2020 and the Horizon 2020, the the research priorities of the Institute of Electronics for the following three years are as follows:
+The research and educational activity of the Institute is becoming more complex and interdisciplinary.
+Considering the priorities of the National Strategy for Scientific Development 2020 and the Horizon 2020, the the research priorities of the Institute of Electronics for the following three years are as follows: